Leviathan321/ConvNavi/README.md

       ```

    Note: in data `data/embeddings.npy`and `filtered_pois.csv` generated embeddings and filtered data are stored
    based on the city selected.
-If you want to use another city, you need to delete the files to let them regenerate.
-The are used for speed-up.
+If you want to use another city, you need to delete the files to let them be regenerated.
+They are used for speed-up.